Minimax Linear Regulator Problems for Positive Systems: CONCLUSIONS

 \section{CONCLUSIONS}

 This work provides an extensive framework for minimax problems for positive systems that considers bounded and unconstrained worst-case disturbances.
 This work significantly extends prior results in discrete time~\cite{AlbaEmmaAnders} by deriving explicit solutions for the continuous-time setting.
+Notably, despite minimal assumptions on the controller, the resulting optimal policy is linear, with its sparsity structure inherently determined by the problem constraints.
 Moreover, the \nobreak{Linear Regulator} problem and its linear programming formulation were introduced and studied.
-Necessary conditions for the existence of a stabilizing policy when the HJB equation has a finite solution are derived.
-It was shown that the linear program always find a stabilizing policy, if it exists.
-In addition, the $l_1$-induced gain of the system with respect to unbounded disturbance was formulated, and tight bounds for the finiteness of the cost under this disturbance was presented.
+Stabilizability and detectability aspects of the system dynamics are studied and related to the existence and equivalence of solutions of the HJI equation and the linear program.
+Additionally, sufficient detectability conditions for the uniqueness of a stabilizing policy when the HJI equation has a finite solution are derived.
+It was shown that the linear program always finds a stabilizing policy, if it exists.
+In addition, the $L_1$-induced gain of the system with respect to unbounded disturbance was formulated, and a tight bound for the finiteness of the cost under this disturbance was presented.
 The approach was motivated by an example that considers a large-scale water management network.

 The presented theoretical framework enables efficient scaling to large dynamical systems.
 This efficiency stems partly from the sparsity of the optimal policy, which is a direct result of the constraints imposed by the problem statement and the optimization process.
 This aspect is currently a subject of ongoing research.
-Furthermore, future work is directed towards identifying network structures and applications that could benefit from the scalability advantages of this setting.
-Another area of future work involves improving our fixed-point iteration for computing the solution of the algebraic HJB equation, since a linear program has not yet been formulated.

-In this section, we build upon the results from \cite{Bertsekas_dynprograndoptcontrol} on continuous-time optimal control and extend them to the minimax setting.
+Further analysis of network structural properties that enable particular efficiency and scalability is subject of ongoing work.
+Another area of future work involves improving our fixed-point iteration for computing the solution of the algebraic HJI equation, since a linear program has not yet been formulated.
+In this Appendix, we build upon existing results in continuous-time optimal control ~\cite{Subbotin},~\cite{Bertsekas_dynprograndoptcontrol, basar}, which serve as an auxiliary foundation for proving the main theorems of this paper.